-Any Christian or pastor who believes that we should not get involved in politics or social issues should not shy away from legitimate biblical questions
+Any Christian who believes that we should not get involved in politics or social issues should not shy away from considering legitimate biblical questions

-Listed below is a small sampling of scriptures that may be hard to justify if God's intention was to place an invisible barrier between what He considered "sacred" and what He might label "secular", or between religion and reality.
+Listed below are just a few of many scriptures that may be hard to justify if God's intention was to place an invisible barrier between what He considered "sacred" and what He might label "secular", or between religion and reality.
 Likewise, the question must be asked, "Is there any closet in this world God does not want His light to illuminate, or any arena of life He does not desire to be sanctified?

 “You are the salt of the earth, but if salt has lost its taste, how shall its saltiness be restored?
 It is no longer good for anything except to be thrown out and trampled under people's feet.
 “You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.”
 (Matt.
 5:13-16)